tc39/notes/meetings/2020-03/march-31.md

 BFS: Correct.

-LBR: I don’t have any objections.
+LEO: I don’t have any objections.
 Instead of the PR describing optional, it seems like it is conditional.
 I’m OK if it is actually conditional or optional, but I want clarification if we are going for optional.

 SYG: I don’t have too strong an opinion here, I think I prefer to use the word ‘optional’

-LBR: If you prefer optional, the phrasing is not referring to optional, but instead conditional.
+LEO: If you prefer optional, the phrasing is not referring to optional, but instead conditional.

 KG: It is optional if they can’t provide cross-thread access.
 The host has a choice in that scenario.

 MM: I object to that.
 I think it should simply be “optional”.

-LBR: I would be more comfortable with it just being generically optional.
+LEO: I would be more comfortable with it just being generically optional.

 MM: I’d like it to be aligned with other things in the spec that are stated to be normatively optional, and using the word ‘optional’ is a good step towards that.